systelab/systelab-components-wdio-test/README.md

 #### Latest Releases

+* **v9.1.2** (2025-11-12):

+    * Separate setFeature and setDescription in TestIdentification to improve Allure reporting
+    * Modify addExpectedResult in ReportUtility to set failed steps as failed in the generated allure-result.json

 * **v9.1.1** (2025-10-28):

     * Update right click to use Javascript implementation to be compatible with WebKitGTK on Jenkins